CollectionBuilder/cb-docs/docs/software/index.md

 To get started editing code, managing your project, and building websites with CollectionBuilder on your computer you will need: a text editor, Git (version control system), Ruby (programming language), and Jekyll (static web site generator).

+These are all free, open source, and cross platform software, so you should be able to get set up on any computer.
-Installing software on your computer can be the biggest hurdle to getting started with CollectionBuilder.
+We know installing software can be the biggest hurdle to getting started with CollectionBuilder.
 Our advice is to stick with it.
 Having your local "development environment" for a Jekyll-based project set up will be rewarding, allowing you to edit code and see how the website changes right on your laptop.

 ***Troubleshooting:***
 We've tried to anticipate problems you might have in the documentation and the Lib-STATIC [How-To files](https://lib-static.github.io/howto/) we link to.